FOSSILS OF THE FUTURE

 Other work in this series incorporate large burnt trees, sourced from California fires.
 They have been somewhat transformed with chunks of steel or aluminum and mounted upright on a block of concrete to act as artifacts and guardians of the landscape.

 More recently, I have explored plastic debris as a viable art material in itself by incorporating the actual plastic into my art.
-I rescue plastic from its problematic destructive fate and embed it into the layers of concrete, resin, paint and hydrocal.
+I rescue plastic from its problematic destructive fate and embed it into the layers of rock, concrete, resin, recycled paint and hydrocal.
 I create monoliths and mini-liths which are totem like structures resembling futuristic core samples of the earth.

 I hope that I have created work that not only visually engages the viewer but also engenders deeper conversation about the world we live in.